-A Few Tips About Cross Border Insurance
+A Few Tips About Cross-Border Insurance

-In yesterday’s blog post we talked about the risks associated with cross border shipping into Mexico.
+In yesterday’s blog post we talked about the risks associated with cross-border shipping into Mexico.
 If you haven’t had a chance to read that one yet, you can find it right here.
 While we discussed a few of the more common pain points in that article, there is one problem that deserved a blog post all its own!
 A problem that is so large in fact that if you don’t approach it properly, you could lose your ability to even do business in Mexico.

-That’s right, we are talking about cross border insurance.
+That’s right, we are talking about cross-border insurance.

 Arguably the leading concern of shippers sending freight into Mexico is the threat of damage and theft.
 It is also assumed by many US-based shippers that their American insurance programs will cover freight into Mexico.
 Unfortunately, that is simply incorrect.

-The truth is, shipping freight into Mexico is a calculated risk.
+The truth is, shipping freight to Mexico is a calculated risk.
 There is no need for beating around the bush on that.
 The potential for theft is simply greater.
 Plus, the likelihood of freight damage due to poor road conditions, or unprofessional packaging and handling procedures is very high.